John J. Pershing General of the Armies

-John J. Pershing General of the Armies, is a public artwork by American artist Robert White, located at Pershing Park in Washington, D.C., United States.
+John J. Pershing General of the Armies, is a public artwork by American artist Robert White, located at the National World War I Memorial in Washington, D.C..
+The monument is a tribute to United States Army general John J. Pershing.

 John J. Pershing General of the Armies was originally surveyed as part of the Smithsonian's Save Outdoor Sculpture! survey in 1994.
-The monument is a tribute to United States Army general John J. Pershing.

 Description

 The sculpture shows General Pershing standing with his head slightly turned, as if overseeing a battlefield in front of him.
 His proper right hand raises binoculars to his eyes and his proper left hand holds his hat at his side.
 Wearing a World War I uniform with knickerbockers, tall boots and a long belted jacket, he steps forward with his proper left foot.

 Resting on a square of red granite (51 × 53 × 53 in.) in a small plaza, the sculpture is flanked by two tall granite walls.

 The front of the rear wall is inscribed (rear wall: H. 10 ft.
 W. 3 ft.
 L. 311/2 ft.):